-Blood pressure and pulse rate measurements should be preceded by at least 5 minutes of rest for the subject in a quiet setting without distractions (eg, television, cell phones).
+Assessments should be preceded by at least 5 minutes of rest for the subject in a quiet setting without distractions (eg, television, cell phones).

 Vital signs including body temperature, respiratory rate, and pulse rate (after at least 5 minutes rest) should be measured once.
-Arterial blood pressure should be measured twice (at intervals of at least 5 minutes), using a validated device.
+Arterial blood pressure should be measured once, using a validated device, and recorded in the eCRF.

-8.2.5 ELECTROCARDIOGRAMS
+8.2.6 ELECTROCARDIOGRAMS

-A single 12-lead ECG will be obtained at the time points specified in the SoA ([Section 1.3](#)) using a validated ECG machine that automatically calculates the heart rate and measures RR, PR, QRS, QT, and QTcF intervals.
+A single 12-lead ECG will be obtained at the time points specified in the SoA (see [Section 1.3](#)) using a validated ECG machine that automatically calculates the heart rate and measures RR, PR, QRS, QT, and QTcF intervals.